‘It was a miracle’: Baby boy comes back to life after being pronounced dead

 OWENSBORO, Ky.
 (WFIE) - He has not even had his first birthday yet, and Kingston Lane is showing everybody how brave he is.

-As of Thursday afternoon, the boy is resting and recovering in a Louisville hospital and our sister station 14 News was allowed a quick virtual visit.
+As of Thursday afternoon, the boy is resting and recovering in a Louisville hospital, and WFIE was allowed a quick virtual visit.

 We saw the 10-month-old boy snuggled up to a stuffed animal over Zoom.